RunestoneInteractive/thinkcspy/_sources/AdditionalExercises/Lists.rst

           def launch_rockets(destination, num_passengers):
               # your code here

-       But in this case we do not!
-So you will need to write that ``def`` line yourself.
+       But in this case we will leave that to you!
+In other words, you will need to write that ``def`` line yourself.
 Make sure you give your function the name ``sum_evens``, so that the tests work.
 Your function should accept one argument, the list of numbers to be summed.

        .. activecode:: ex_9_7